co-authored with Majid Asadi, Nader Ebrahimi, and Ehsan Soofi, Journal of the Iranian Statistical Society, forthcoming.

 co-authored with Jason Beck and Suyong Song.

 Abstract: Hedonic modeling can be used to examine the impacts of housing characteristics on selling prices.
 This paper examines a hedonic pricing model for single-family houses in Savannah, GA, for the period 2007–2016.
 Digressing from conventional hedonic modeling, we consider a structural function whereby the home sale price is directly affected by the usual house attributes and marketing time.
 Both the home sale price and time on market, however, are endogenously determined.
 To account for endogeneity, we estimate the structural hedonic function using a control function approach.
 The control-function estimator utilizes conditional heteroskedasticity of structural errors in the triangular model.
 Using this approach, we identify relationship between the house price and its time on market solely based on nonlinearities in the control function without looking for instruments.
 We further account for heterogeneous effects of marketing time using a control function based on quantile regression.
 Our findings suggest housing prices increase with marketing time, and the marketing time impact is nonlinearly larger for higher selling prices.
 That is, homes with lower prices are sold quickly, while expensive houses tend to stay on the market for an extended period.

 co-authored with Kundan Kishor and Suyong Song.

-Abstract: We examine treatment effects of joining the European monetary union on macroeconomic outcomes in member countries.
+Abstract: We examine treatment effects of joining the European monetary union (EMU) on macroeconomic and financial outcomes in member countries.
 Specifically, we apply propensity score analysis to mitigate the self-selection bias associated with the non-random nature of joining the union.
 The findings suggest that average treatment effect on the treated (ATT) of the EMU is associated with decline in volatility of inflation, real GDP growth and bond yields.
 Splitting the sample into the pre-crisis (1990-2008) and the post-crisis (2009-2019) periods and exclusion of Portugal, Ireland, Greece and Spain (PIGS) from the sample show divergent pattern of ATTs on bond yields and the debt-GDP ratio.
 The results suggest that the fiscal situation in the member states that excluded PIGS worsened in the pre-crisis period.
 We also find that PIGS benefitted from the EMU membership in terms of lower bond yields in the pre-crisis period.